MicrosoftDocs/azure-devops-docs/docs/reference/customize-work.md

 	- Work item queries
 	- Security groups and permissions
 	- Permissions and access to functional areas such as version control and build
 4. Support for Office Project integration with Azure DevOps is deprecated starting with Azure DevOps Server 2019.
 The TFSFieldMapping command is not supported for Azure DevOps Server 2019 nor for Azure DevOps Services.
-Starting with Visual Studio 2019, the Team Foundation plug-in for Office no longer supports Office Project.
+Starting with Visual Studio 2019, the Azure DevOps plug-in for Office no longer supports Office Project.

 <a id="choose-process-model" />